xternet/KlerosInter/README.md

-# New crowdfunding concept
+# Concept for secure crowdfunding
-Secure crowdfunding